linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/The Dodd-Frank Act and Its Impact.md

 Economic conditions (higher assessments during favorable conditions)
 - Whether an institution is an insured depository institution, an SIPC member, an insured credit union, or an insurance company
-Strength of the company's balance sheet (both on- and off-sheet assets) Relevant market share
+- Potential exposure to sudden calls on liquidity precipitated by economic distress
-- Potential exposure to sudden calls on liquidity precipitated by economic distress The amount, maturity, volatility, and stability of the company's liabilities, including the degree of reliance on short-term funding
+- The amount, maturity, volatility, and stability of the company's liabilities, including the degree of reliance on short-term funding
 - Stability and variety of sources of funding
-Company's importance as a source of funding for households, businesses, and governments and as a source of liquidity for the financial system
+- Company's importance as a source of funding for households, businesses, and governments and as a source of liquidity for the financial system
-The extent that assets are managed and not owned and the extent to which ownership of managed assets is diffuse
+- The extent that assets are managed and not owned and the extent to which ownership of managed assets is diffuse
-The amount, categories, and concentrations of liabilities (onand off-balance sheet)
+- The amount, categories, and concentrations of liabilities (on- and off-balance sheet)

-# Exhibit 2 (continued)
+### Exhibit 2 (continued)

-# Miscellaneous Provisions
+## Miscellaneous Provisions

-# Rating Agencies
+### Rating Agencies

 - The act increases internal controls, requires greater transparency of procedures and methodologies, provides the SEC with greater authority over the rating agencies, and provides investors with a private right of action.
 Rating agencies are required to establish "look-back" procedures that are meant to limit conflicts of interest for persons who have worked for both the rating agency and the company being rated.

-# Durbin Amendment—Debit Card Fees
+### Durbin Amendment—Debit Card Fees

 - Limits the interchange fees that banks can charge merchants for processing debit card transactions.
 - Issuers can only charge swipe fees that are "reasonable and proportional to the actual cost" of processing—specific regulation is forthcoming.